workarea-commerce/workarea/docs/source/articles/order-life-cycle.html.md

 ### Order Expiration After Starting Checkout

 If the reminder email does not entice the consumer to resume the cart, the order will likely expire and be cleaned.
-Notice in the following example the order is returned only by `Order.expired_in_checkout`, which was added in Workarea 3.3 to address the issue of orders never expiring after starting checkout.&nbsp;<sup><a href="#notes" id="note-3-context">[3]</a></sup>
+Notice in the following example the order is returned only by `Order.expired_in_checkout`, which was added in Workarea 3.3 to address the issue of orders never expiring after starting checkout.

+( In Workarea versions prior to 3.3, this order will never expire unless checkout is explicitly reset, and the order is therefore never cleaned. )

 ```
 travel Workarea.config.order_expiration_period